flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 Abnormal Alt.
 Law is meant to give the pilot the necessary control authority to recover the plane.

-In Abnormal, autotrim is turned off and roll control is switched to Direct Law, under which 4 spoilers are used for control instead of 2.
+In Abnormal, Autotrim is turned off and roll control is switched to Direct Law, under which 4 spoilers are used for control instead of 2.

 When the plane has recovered, autotrim is enabled again, pitch and yaw control remain in alternate.
 This means flight controls will be **degraded** for the rest of the flight.